square/certigo/README.md

         --cert=CERT           Client certificate chain for connecting to server (PEM).
         --key=KEY             Private key for client certificate, if not in same file (PEM).
     -t, --start-tls=PROTOCOL  Enable StartTLS protocol ('ldap', 'mysql', 'postgres', 'smtp' or 'ftp').
+        --timeout=5s          Timeout for connecting to remote server (can be '5m', '1s', etc).
     -m, --pem                 Write output as PEM blocks instead of human-readable format.
     -j, --json                Write output as machine-readable JSON format.